Little earns Gold Award for painting mural - Farmville

 Little earns Gold Award for painting mural

 Kailin Little received her Gold Award, the highest achievement in Girl Scouting, Sunday, July 18.
 To earn the award, Kailin designed and installed a mural in the fellowship building of the Jesus Center Church in Appomattox.
 Kailin is a member of Troop 64 and is the daughter of Darain and Katrisha Little of Farmville.
+Pictured in front of the mural, from left, are Darain, Kailin, Katrisha Little and Pastor Robert Jackson.

 You Might Like